ParveenNuzhat/educational-services/README.md

 ### npm install react-router-dom

-react-router-dom was installed to nevigate all the pages on the website.
+react-router-dom was installed to navigate all the pages on the website.

 ### React-bootstrap